Rendlesham Forest UFO case

 The old bulbs from the lighthouse are kept on display in the bar of the Jolly Sailor pub in Orford.

-Another complicating factor when comparing the present appearance of the light with 1980 is that the visibility of any distant light at night is strongly affected by atmospheric conditions.
-Anyone visiting the site on a night of low atmospheric transparency would not see the full intensity of the Orford light, particularly now that the bulb is so much fainter.
+Another complicating factor when comparing the later appearance of the light with 1980 is that the visibility of any distant light is strongly affected by atmospheric conditions.
+Anyone visiting the site on a night of low atmospheric transparency would not have seen the full intensity of the Orford light.
 Fortunately my early visits were all on clear nights, when I could appreciate how bright the beam appeared.
 Indeed, it looked to be no more than a couple of hundred yards away between the trees, much as reported by the original witnesses.

 Scattering in the atmosphere causes reddening of a light (see Optical phenomena and optical illusions near lighthouses by C. Floor).
-The current metal halide bulb is not only much weaker but whiter than the old incandescent bulb in use in 1980.
-Even so, it can still appear yellow or even orange depending on conditions (see here).
+The final metal halide bulb was not only much weaker but whiter than the old incandescent bulb in use in 1980.
+Even so, it could still appear yellow or even orange depending on conditions, as film maker Adrian Frearson demonstrated in 2008.